ASE A1 Engine Repair Practice Test

 5.

 Answer B is wrong.
 Perform a backpressure test to confirm a clogged catalytic converter.
 Backpressure testers test for restrictions in the exhaust flow.
-Remove the upstream oxygen sensor to install the tester.

 Answer C is correct.
 Both technicians are correct; a melted substrate results in excessive backpressure.